 Sue: Wait.
 You didn’t recognise him from his coat?
 How many people are wandering around this place dressed as a ****ing clown?

-And then, completely out of nowhere, as Quillam leads the Doctor away at gunpoint:
+Quillam leads the Doctor away at gunpoint.

-The Doctor is led to the gallows.
+The Doctor is led away to the gallows.

-Sil eagerly looks forward to the Doctor’s execution.
+Sil eagerly anticipates the Doctor’s execution.

-Peri is transmogrified.
+If things weren’t bad enough already, Peri is transmogrified.

 Me: Nice topical reference, love.